EOEPCA/eoepca/system/clusters/README.md

 ### KUBECONFIG Note

-The 'flux' commands relies upon the `KUBECONFIG` environment variable - defaulting to `~/.kube/config` is it is not set.
+The 'flux' commands relies upon the `KUBECONFIG` environment variable - defaulting to `~/.kube/config` if it is not set.
 However, it seems that it does not support a `KUBECONFIG` expressed as a path (which is supported by `kubectl`). **This should be taken into account when executing flux commands.**

 NOTE that the EOEPCA deploy/undeploy scripts take account of this automatically.